ganbuan/CyberNotebook/README.md

 + Identify the host address (i.e. 192.168.1.100)
 + Identify the default gateway (i.e. 192.168.1.254)

-<i>Address Resolution Protocol (ARP)</i> allows a device to associate its MAC address with an IP address on a network.
-Each device on a network will keep logs of the MAC addresses associated with other devices.
-This is done by:
-1. ARP request is broadcasted on the network (i.e. asking for the IP address for a particular MAC address).
-2. The owning device will send an ARP reply with its MAC address.
-3. The requesting device maps and stores this in its ARP cache.

-<i>Dynamic Host Configuration Protocol (DHCP)</i> automatically assigns IP addresses to devices in a network.
-This process is done by:
-1. A newly connected device sends out a DHCP Discover request to see if any DHCP servers are on the network.
-2. The DHCP server replies with a DHCP offer, an IP address the device can use.
-3. The device then sends a DHCP Request, confirming that it wants the IP address.
-4. Lastly, the DHCP server sends a DHCP ACK, acknowledging that the device can start using the IP address.

 A <i>Virtual Local Area Network (VLAN)</i> allows specific devices within a network to be virtually split up.
 This sepration provides security by enforcing rules to determine how specific devices communicate with each other.

 RFC 1918 defines the following three ranges of private IP addresses: